Blog

-A TPRM program is the set of policies, processes, and tooling you use to identify, assess, mitigate, and continuously monitor risks arising from third parties like vendors, partners, processors, and sub-processors who touch your data, infrastructure, or operations.
+A TPRM program is the set of policies, processes, ownership rules, and tools used to identify, assess, mitigate, and monitor risks from third parties such as vendors, partners, processors, sub-processors, contractors, and service providers.

 It spans all the vendor lifecycle stages, and typically includes the following stages: